-These “P. S.” statements are what I believe any reasonable, scientific and truly ethical ATA committee would be forced to admit, but perhaps only if they were being carefully cross-examined by a well-prepared lawyer and had time to examine their own research literature before replying.
+These “P. S.” statements are what is NOT said openly but what I believe any reasonable, scientific and truly ethical ATA committee would be forced to admit, but perhaps only if they were being carefully cross-examined by a well-prepared lawyer and had time to examine their own research literature before replying.

 Q12 What do we think of thyroid extracts? (desiccated thyroid)